-Jay has experience handling all facets of civil litigation, including pleadings, document discovery, motions practice, depositions, briefing, and trials.
-Due to his economics background, Jay often works closely with expert witnesses and is skilled at conveying economic analyses to tribunals through written and oral advocacy.
+Jay has extensive experience handling all facets of civil litigation, including pleadings, document discovery, motions practice, depositions, briefing, and trials.
+Due to his economics background, Jay often works closely with expert witnesses and is skilled at conveying quantitative analyses to tribunals through written and oral advocacy.
 Jay also has a particular interest in e-discovery and has led document collection and review efforts for the firm in numerous matters.

 Jay’s recent matters include: